dhense177/Modeling_Lung_Cancer_Risk/README.md

 ## ***Future Direction***

-To address the issue above, my next step would be to combine the strengths of both the state-level and county-level hierarchical models.
+* To address the issue above, my next step would be to combine the strengths of both the state-level and county-level hierarchical models.
 I could try only using the state-level models on counties where there is sufficient data on other counties in the same state.

-I would also like to try analyzing other data that is related to lung cancer incidence (socioeconomic, other health factors).
+* I would also like to try analyzing other data that is related to lung cancer incidence (socioeconomic, other health factors).

-In addition to standardizing the data by age and gender, it would be helpful to standardize by race/ethnicity as well, since this is another confounding variable that explains differences in incidence.
+* In addition to standardizing the data by age and gender, it would be helpful to standardize by race/ethnicity as well, since this is another confounding variable that explains differences in incidence.

-Lastly, in order to build a strong predictive model that could generalize well to other counties/years, it would be necessary to obtain unaggregated healthcare data with many more data points per county.
+* Lastly, in order to build a strong predictive model that could generalize well to other counties/years, it would be necessary to obtain unaggregated healthcare data with many more data points per county.

+If you have any questions about my project please email me at dhense177@gmail.com.

 ## ***Sources***